… or repairs mayhem … sort of

 Now I was like, that has to be RAM!
 I’ve checked if any chip is hot or warm at least but it wasn’t so I’ve left it.
-As usual, I’ve visited throne room seeking for a solution 😀
+As usual, I’ve visited the throne room seeking a solution 😀

-I had few SST27SF512 flashroms laying around so I gave it a go and flashed it with my WillemEZO programmer.
+I had a few SST27SF512 flashroms laying around so I gave it a go and flashed it with my WillemEZO programmer.